Send the link below via email or IMCopy

 3. Would help reinforce loyalty to Britain

-Lower Canada was having a population explosion with high birth rates and British and American immigrants.
+Lower Canada was having a population explosion with high birth rates and British immigrants.

-Upper Canada was originally settled by Loyalists and American settlers, was no longer allowing Americans to settle.
-A wave of new settlers from Great Britain (Ireland, Scotland, England, and Wales) took their place.
+Upper Canada was originally settled by Loyalists.
+A wave of new settlers from Great Britain started to arrive (Ireland, Scotland, England, and Wales).

 Impact of The Great Migration.